 Most of the EKG ECG Tech jobs will be found in private hospitals, but some doctor's office buildings also staff this position.
 EKG ECG Techs typically work standard 40 hour several weeks, although the occasional weekend will also be required.
 EKG ECG Technicians working in labs are likely to put in longer working hours and may be on call.

-EKG ECG Cardiovascular Technician Technologist Salary And Benefits
+EKG ECG Electrocardiograph Electrocardiogram Technician Salary And Benefits

 The median expected annual pay for a typical Phlebotomist in the United States around $33 K but when you add the value of the benefits total compensation reaches 50 K.

 Ekg technician salary (also called EKG ECG Tech salary) is dependent upon many different considerations.
 These include EKG ECG Training, certification from an accredited training course, lab practical experience, and geographic placement.